WELCOME TO THE WONDERFUL WORLD OF NEEDLE FELTING!

 TERMINOLOGY & DIFFERENT TYPES OF WOOL

-Dyed Carded Corriedale Sliver (World of Wool) we use this in all my beginner's workshops and kits as it is perfect for making shapes and comes in lovely colours including woodland animal range.
+DYED CARDED CORRIEDALE SLIVER I use this in in all my beginner's workshops and kits as it is perfect for making shapes and comes in lovely colours including lots of perfect animal shades

-The DHG carded extra fine merino is the finest of all the wools we stock and these are perfect for very fine detail on both 3d shapes and for picture/portraits.
+CARDED EXTRA FINE MERINO the finest of all the wools we stock and is perfect for adding very fine detail to both 3d shapes and especially to picture/portraits.

 You will learn the terminology over time and it will eventually become second nature but I remember how confused I was when I first started - it was like a different language!
-CLICK HERE to download the article I wrote to help explain and demystify it all!
+CLICK HERE to download and print a handy leaflet I wrote to help explain and demystify it all :)